NormanTUD/StupidStraceParser/README.md

 Lines that it recognizes and that have errors have a red output.
 Also, once you opened a file-descriptor, the program saves which file it is for and always prints the path of the descriptor.

+Also, everytime an error is detected, it tries to open the man page and look what the error means.
+If something is found there, it will print the man page description of the error.
+(As such, it's best to run this on the system the original program ran on, because the man pages on other systems may differ!)

 # Screenshot of the output

 ![Screenshot](screenshot.png?raw=true "Screenshot")